 Schools can stream any of the plays in our Digital Play Reading Series at no cost!
 Visit the show pages for more information on how to stream: https://arizonatheatre.org/show/atcs-digital-season/ and email firstname.lastname@example.org to schedule a post-show discussion for your class to happen virtually!

-• Streaming access to The Realness November 15th-20th and Somewhere Over the Border date TBA (can be watched in class, or assigned to students to watch at home)
+• Streaming access to Somewhere Over the Border date TBA (can be watched in class, or assigned to students to watch at home)

 • Pre-recorded interview with playwright or Director